jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 Jalapeno breaks the data collection and warehousing problem down into a series of components and services:
 - Data collector services such as GoBMP and Telegraf collect network topology and statistics and publish to Kafka
-- Data processor services such as "Topology" (and other future services), which subscribe to Kafka topics and write the data they receive to databases
+- Data processor services such as "Topology" (and other future services) subscribe to Kafka topics and write the data they receive to databases
 - Arango GraphDB for modeling topology data
 - Influx TSDB for warehousing statistical time-series data
+- API-Gateway: under construction

 #### Jalapeno Architecture and Data Flow
 ![jalapeno_architecture](https://github.com/cisco-open/jalapeno/blob/main/docs/diagrams/jalapeno_architecture.png)

+One of the primary goals of the Jalapeno project is to be flexible and extensible.
+In the future we expect Jalapeno might support any number of data collectors and processors (LLDP Topology, pmacct, etc.).
+Or an operator might integrate Jalapeno's GoBMP/Topology/GraphDB modules into an existing environment running Kafka.
+We also envision future integrations with other API-driven data warehouses such as ThousandEyes: https://www.thousandeyes.com/

 1. In a separate terminal session ssh to the Jalapeno VM
 ```
 cisco@198.18.128.101
 pw = cisco123
 ```
-2. Clone the Jalapeno repository at https://github.com/cisco-open/jalapeno, then cd into the repo and switch to the cleu-srv6-lab code branch:
+2. Clone the Jalapeno repository at https://github.com/cisco-open/jalapeno, then cd into the repo and switch to the "cleu-srv6-lab" code branch:
 ```
 git clone https://github.com/cisco-open/jalapeno.git
 cd jalapeno
 git checkout cleu-srv6-lab
 ```
-Example outpute:
+Example output:
 ```
 cisco@jalapeno:~/test$ git clone https://github.com/cisco-open/jalapeno.git
 Cloning into 'jalapeno'...